x

 Firefighters took an aggressive stance in trying to save the motel, cutting holes in the roof in an attempt to keep the flames from spreading, but were eventually forced to retreat and take a defensive stance.

 The garage and cars burned entirely to the ground, and the roof collapsed in the apartment building.
-The motel - which recently was turned into affordable housing for people overcoming homelessness - suffered a partial roof collapse.
+The motel - which recently was turned into temporary housing for people overcoming homelessness - suffered a partial roof collapse.

 Credit: KARE